-He returned to Queens' College to write his Narrative of Facts to vindicate his governorship.
-He rigorously defended his actions and attacked scathingly what he saw as the corruption of some of the employees of the Company and, in their communications with the directors in London, their misrepresentation of what they were doing.
+He returned to Queens' College to write his Narrative of Facts in order to defend his actions during his governorship.
+He strongly attacked what he saw as the corruption of some of the employees of the Company and, in their communications with the directors in London, their misleading accounts of what they were doing.